-- 1. Entrance Requirement
+- 2. Requirements for Earning Credit

 - a.
-High School administration recommendation

-- 2. Requirement for Earning Credit

-- a.
-Course that offers a minimum of 80 hours of instruction for 10 credits
+Course that offers a minimum of 40 hours for 10 credits

 - b.
-No more than 3 class absences and must complete course
+No more than 2 class absences and must complete course

 - c.
-Mastery of concepts as outlined in course of studies.
+Mastery of concepts as outlined in course of studies

 - 3. Type of Credit

 - a.
 Numerical grade

 - b.
-Passing grade of 70
+Passing grade of 60

 - c.
 Credit not counted in class rank

 - d.
 Transcript will show course of credit